AntonioTorres23/OpenGL_Notes/OpenGL Camera Notes (Updated As Of 6-30-2025).md

 if(pitch < -89.0f)
 pitch = -89.0f;
 ```

+Note that we set no constraint on the yaw since we don't want to constrain the

 Lastly, we need to calculate the actual direction vector using the formula from the previous section.